book page

 Reviewer avatar

 I’m usually wary of hype, but Dual-Quaternions and Computer Graphics earns it.
-The compute chapters are concrete enough to test.
+The graphics chapters are concrete enough to test.
+(Side note: if you like Little Black Book of Ray-Tracing and Path-Tracing (Paperback), you’ll likely enjoy this too.)

 Reviewer avatar